Puke Ariki: Collections

 The founding museum collections donated by William Skinner were well-documented Māori taonga (treasures), including a rare dogskin cloak (huruhuru kurī).
 Skinner was a Taranaki surveyor, and later Commissioner of Crown Lands in Blenheim, so had travelled extensively and was well known to local iwi.
 The current collections consist primarily of archives, social history, taonga Māori, and a large pictorial collection.

 A significant feature of the taonga Māori collection are the Motonui epa or panels.
 Forming the back wall of a pataka or storehouse, they are thought to have been crafted by Te Āti Awa artisans between 1750 and 1820.
 The panels were buried in a swamp near Motonui for safekeeping during tribal warfare.
 Rediscovered in 1972, they were sold to George Ortiz, a Bolivian collector residing in Switzerland, for US$65,000.
 Ortiz took them out of New Zealand, violating laws on the export of national treasures, then in 1978 attempted to sell them to recoup a ransom he had paid for his kidnapped daughter.
 After many years of negotiation and Ortiz's death in 2013, the New Zealand government paid $4.5 million to have them returned, and in March 2014 they were deposited in Puke Ariki under a guardianship arrangement agreed to by the Crown, Te Āti Awa, and Ngāti Rahiri.
 They went on display in the Takapou Whariki o Taranaki gallery in October 2015.

 The greater part of the photographic collection is the Swainson/Woods studios collection of over 111,000 negatives of vernacular photography from the 1920s to the 1990s, donated in 2005 and digitised by 2016.

 Staff

 Rigby Allan, appointed Acting Curator of the then-Taranaki Museum in 1959, became Director in November 1961 and retired in 1973.
 Ron Lambert became director of the museum in 1975, at which time there were only three staff.
 He became Collection Manager in 1999, then Senior Researcher in 2001 before that role was disestablished in a 2016 restructure.
 Roger Fyfe was Deputy Director from 1979 to 1992, before joining Canterbury Museum as Curator of Ethnology.

 From 2005 to 2011 Bill Macnaught was Manager, leaving to become National Librarian.
+Fiona Emberton headed the institution from September 2011 to November 2012.
 Kelvin Day, who started at Taranaki Museum in 1992, and had been Manager Heritage Collections since 2008, was appointed Director in March 2013.
 He left in January 2019, and was replaced as Manager by the acting director of the Govett-Brewster Art Gallery, Colleen Mullin.
+Frith Williams later took up the position of Museum Lead in November 2024.